How to Make a Vision Board + Tips

 And there is hope.
 I’m one of those highly optimistic people that always believes there is hope, so if you ever need a shift in perspective, call me up and I’ll find the silver lining in anything.

-As we walk into 2021, we have no idea what to expect and how soon to expect it.
+As we walk into the new year, we have no idea what to expect and how soon to expect it.
 If you’re anything like me, your entire being is aching to be with people.
 Really be, as a verb.
 I miss people so, so much, and want to just give someone other than Greg a hug already!
 I want to host parties and have people over.
 I want to have long conversations, where I can see the nuances in one’s face and body language.
 I want to laugh together and see my friend’s mouth open wide in the light-hearted laughter that has ensued.

 And what’s so tough is that I know none of these things will arrive soon.
 Even with the vaccine rolling out, it will be a hesitantly extended time until we can safely be with each other again, like we used to.